How to prioritize tasks in 4 steps (and get work done)

 The ABCDE method also works well when combined with eat the frog.
 If you start your day off with your A and B tasks, then you can spend the rest of your day on tasks of lower importance, like C, D, and E.

-ABCDE in action: You have eight working hours available today, but fifteen hours’ worth of tasks on your list.
+ABCDE example: You have eight working hours available today, but fifteen hours’ worth of tasks on your list.
 When you give each task a letter, only two qualify as A tasks, and most are D tasks that you can delegate or reschedule.
 Now you know to focus only on those A tasks, and leave the D tasks until later or pass off to another team member.
 You’ve just gone from being overwhelmed to having a prioritized task list that focuses on the must-do items of the day.

 Chunking